-Located at the Ghim Moh Market and Food Centre, Chuan Kee Boneless Braised Duck is one of the most popular stalls there, and is also listed under the Michelin Bib Gourmand.
+Located at the Ghim Moh Market and Food Centre (and another branch at Chong Pang Food Centre), Chuan Kee Boneless Braised Duck is one of the most popular stalls there, and is also listed under the Michelin Bib Gourmand.

 As a hawker food stall that’s been operating for more than 10 years, Chuan Kee generally gathers a loyal and steady stream of patrons, especially during the weekends.